 Stomach acid is actually Hydrochloric Acid, and its pH can be as low as 1.
-It is very damaging to teeth and patients with reflux or who vomit frequently, can do enormous damage to their enamel and dentine.
+It is very damaging to teeth and patients with reflux, or who vomit frequently, or even those who just seem to burp often, are all people who can do enormous damage to their enamel and dentine.

 This patient was treated with diet advice, medication for his reflux and a combination of porcelain crowns, onlays and composite buildups.
 The final outcome is both functional and very aesthetic.

 This young lady presented to us at age 22.
 She had been told since she was 15, that her teeth were "wearing down".
 She did not know why or what to do.